osu-eesc/cms-docs/user-guide/docs/quick-start.md

 ## Content & Group Types

 <a class="" href="../documents/content-types.pdf"><img class="pull-right" src="../images/content-types-sm.png" alt="Content & Group Types"></a>
-<p>Summary of the types of content each group can add and what is is used for.</p>
+<p>Summary of the types of content each group can add, and what they are used for.</p>

 <p class="clearfix">Download <a class="btn btn-neutral btn-small" href="../documents/content-types.pdf">Content & Group Types guide</a></p>